Onyx-Protocol/Onyx/docs/protocol/papers/federated-consensus.md

 Liveness is guaranteed as long as:

-* The generator is not faulty, and
+* The proposer is not faulty, and
 * No more than `N - M` block signers are faulty

-If the block generator crashes or becomes unavailable, the network cannot generate new blocks.
-If the block generator disobeys the protocol by sending different blocks to different signers, it can even *deadlock* the protocol.
+If the block proposer crashes or becomes unavailable, the network cannot generate new blocks.
+If the block proposer disobeys the protocol by sending different blocks to different signers, it can even *deadlock* the protocol.

 This reliance on a single specific participant is relatively unusual for modern consensus protocols.
 However, it provides many efficiency and simplicity benefits, and has only limited downside in many target use cases.

-Guaranteeing the liveness of the generator is an easier technical problem than a more complicated consensus protocol that allows any block signer to propose a block.
-The block generator can be operated as a distributed system within a single organization's trust boundary.
+Guaranteeing the liveness of the proposer is an easier technical problem than a more complicated consensus protocol that allows any block signer to propose a block.
+The block proposer can be operated as a distributed system within a single organization's trust boundary.
 It can therefore be made highly available using traditional replication methods, including non-Byzantine-fault-tolerant consensus protocols.

-If the generator is intentionally shut down by the network operator, or if it ceases to correctly follow the protocol (whether due to a hack, a bug, or malicious intent by its operator), the network can safely halt until manual intervention.
+If the proposer is intentionally shut down by the network operator, or if it ceases to correctly follow the protocol (whether due to a hack, a bug, or malicious intent by its operator), the network can safely halt until manual intervention.

 ## Consensus program changes